Access and Disability Services

 Access and Disability Services advocates for positive change that makes Harper College more universally accessible.
 In order to ensure access and accommodations that inspire students to attain their academic goals, ADS staff and our campus partners actively work to reduce barriers in the physical, electronic, and social environments of the campus.
 Our work helps set the foundation for success by ensuring broad access and support.

-New Students to ADS
+Students New to ADS

 New students may begin by reviewing the information on the New Students page.
 To access the application for services, click on the "Apply for ADS Services" link in the "Get Started" sidebar to the right.
+Complete and submit your application, then call or stop by the office to schedule your intake appointment.

 Harper College Deaf Institute Proudly Hosts the